Ian-Fogelman/Ian-blog/_posts/2019-10-07-Creating-Python-CLR-For-SQL-Server-2017.markdown

 To get things started I will just show a few high level steps of how to get your SQL instance primed for this.
 <br>
 <br>
 Firstly your going to need a SQL server 2017 instance, I learned that SQL express editions do not carry the functionaility for Python and R scripting.
-So you can download a 180 eval edition here.
+So you can download a 180 eval edition <a href="https://www.microsoft.com/en-us/evalcenter/evaluate-sql-server-2017-rtm" target="_blank" >here</a>.
 <br>
 <br>
 The main thing to be concerned with here under feature selection is to click the check for Python under database engine services.